voucherifyio/voucherify-openapi/docs/webhook-introductions/events-voucher-gift-balance_added.md

-The `EVENTS.VOUCHER.GIFT.BALANCE_ADDED` webhook means that additional balance has been successfully added to a gift voucher.
+The `EVENTS.VOUCHER.GIFT.BALANCE_ADDED` event indicates that additional balance has been successfully added to a gift voucher.
 It provides real-time notification that the gift voucher's balance has been increased.